phantomstudios/reveal-on-scroll/README.md

 ## 🍪 Recipes:

-The library works by swapping out any visible `reveal-on-scroll` with `reveal-scrolled`.
+The library works by adding `reveal-scrolled` to any `reveal-on-scroll` elements.

 To animate, simply hook into this with any custom CSS, for example: